deployKF/website/content/guides/local-quickstart.md

 ---

-### __About this Guide__
+## Introduction

-This quickstart will guide you through the process of setting up a local Kubernetes cluster, installing ArgoCD, and deploying a full deployKF platform.
+This quickstart will guide you through setting up a local Kubernetes cluster, installing ArgoCD, and running deployKF on top of it.

 For production use, please see the [Getting Started](./getting-started.md) guide.

 ## 1. Requirements